 Understanding the military “uniforms” of St. Augustine 1586

 There was little difference in the general appearance of St. Augustine’s Spaniards and Drake’s men who sacked the city.
 The town’s elite would favor military styles (St. Augustine was a presidio or garrison town).
 During this period, there were few uniform regulations for Spanish troops in the New World – dress was left to the individual unit commanders.
 Consequently, there was little uniformity and Spain’s American garrisons tended to wear whatever clothing was available.
 The apparel of any slaves would have been much like poor Spaniards.
 Native Americans (Timucuan, Apalachee, Guale, etc.) in the town would dress the same as the Spaniards; rural “pagan” natives (not following the Spanish Catholic teachings) would be in traditional garb – loincloths, tattooed, painted, etc.

-The reliving of Sir Francis Drake’s Raid on old San Agustín begins on Saturday ( see our calendar for the exact date) at the Oldest House Museum ( the Gonzalez-Alvarez House) located at 14 St. Francis St. In St. Augustine from 10am to 5pm.
+The reliving of Sir Francis Drake’s Raid on old San Agustín begins on Friday, May 13th and 14th at the Oldest House Museum ( the Gonzalez-Alvarez House) located at 14 St. Francis St. In St. Augustine from 10am to 5pm.

 During the day on Saturday please feel free to visit with our living history interpreters in their 16th century-style military encampment as you tour the our encampment as local historians, play host to drills, demonstrations and living history interpretation from 10:00 AM to 5:00 PM.